marithetland/AsmPipe/README.md

 # Asmbl
 **Assembly and quality assessment of short-read Illumina data**

-NOTE: This is still under development, there might be bugs when using nondefault options...

 Pipeline of tools used for quality assessment, assembly and gene detection from short-read Illumina sequences.
 Created for easy use at our microbiology research lab at Stavanger University Hopsital.

 This script will quality- and adapter-trim your data, create a FastQC report, assemble the trimmed FASTQ-reads using UniCycler, create a Quast QC-report, run mlst to identify sequence types and species, and will also calculate overall coverage (sequence depth) of each sample.